Maria Branyas: Personal life

 Branyas was born on 4 March 1907 in San Francisco, California.
 She was the first child and eldest daughter to Joseph Branyas Julià (1877–1915) and Teresa Morera Laque (1880–1968).
-Maria was part of an expatriate family (of Catalan origin) who had moved there in 1906, the year prior to her birth.
-She and her family later moved to Texas, then subsequently to New Orleans.
-While in New Orleans, her father Joseph worked as a journalist and founded the Spanish-language magazine Mercurio.
+In 1906, the year before her birth, her Catalan family had emigrated to the US.
+She and her family moved to Texas then to New Orleans, where her father Joseph was a journalist, founding the Spanish-language magazine Mercurio.